Krishanu230/Bach-NoteDetector/README.md

 Install the dependencies using:
 `pip install -r requirements.txt`

-Run it on wav files:
+Run it on wav files by providing the path of the audio file and the config:
-`python bach.py test/test2/melody-1.wav`
+`python bach.py -af=test/test1/melody-2.wav -c=mel2.config`

 The image file contains detected note onsets vs loudness graph.
 Inspired from: https://holometer.fnal.gov/GH_FFT.pdf